Multiple Kernel Representation Learning on Networks: Experiments

 \subsection{Baseline Methods}

-We consider seven baseline models to compare the performance of our approach. (i) \textsc{DeepWalk} \cite{deepwalk} performs uniform random walks to generate the contexts of nodes; then, the \textsc{Skip-Gram} model \cite{word2vec} is used to learn node embeddings. (ii) \textsc{Node2Vec} \cite{node2vec} combines \textsc{Skip-Gram} with biased random walks, using two extra parameters that control the walk in order to simulate a \textit{BFS} or \textit{DFS} exploration.
+We consider nine baseline models to compare the performance of our approach. (i) \textsc{DeepWalk} \cite{deepwalk} performs uniform random walks to generate the contexts of nodes; then, the \textsc{Skip-Gram} model \cite{word2vec} is used to learn node embeddings. (ii) \textsc{Node2Vec} \cite{node2vec} combines \textsc{Skip-Gram} with biased random walks, using two extra parameters that control the walk in order to simulate a \textit{BFS} or \textit{DFS} exploration.
 In the experiments, we set those parameters to $1.0$.
 In our approach we sample context nodes using this biased random walk strategy. (iii) \textsc{LINE} \cite{line} learns nodes embeddings relying on first- and second-order proximity information of nodes. (iv) \textsc{HOPE} \cite{hope} is a matrix factorization approach aiming at capturing similarity patterns based on a higher-order node similarity measure.
 In the experiments, we consider the \textit{Katz} index, since it demonstrates the best performance among other proximity indices. (v) \textsc{NetMF} \cite{netmf} targets to factorize the matrix approximated by pointwise mutual information of center and context pairs.
-The experiments have been conducted for large window sizes ($\gamma=10$) due to its good performance. (vi) \textsc{GEMSEC} leverages the community structure of real-world graphs, learning node embeddings and the cluster assignments simultaneously.
-We have used the best performing number of cluster value from the set $\{5,10, 15, 25, 50, 75, 100\}$. (vii) Lastly, \textsc{M-NMF} extracts node embeddings under a modularity-based community detection framework based on non-negative matrix factorization.
+The experiments have been conducted for large window sizes ($\gamma=10$) due to its good performance. (vi) \textsc{VERSE} \cite{verse-www18} learns the embedding vectors by optimizing similarities among nodes.
+As suggested by the authors, we set $\alpha=0.85$ for the value of the hyper-parameter in the experiments. (vii) \textsc{ProNE} \cite{prone} learns the representations by relying on an efficient sparse matrix factorization and the extracted embeddings are improved with spectral propagation operations. (viii) \textsc{GEMSEC} \cite{gemsec_asonam_bedenek} leverages the community structure of real-world graphs, learning node embeddings and the cluster assignments simultaneously.
+We have used the best performing number of cluster value from the set $\{5,10, 15, 25, 50, 75, 100\}$. (ix) Lastly, \textsc{M-NMF} \cite{mnmf_aaai17_wang} extracts node embeddings under a modularity-based community detection framework based on non-negative matrix factorization.
 We have observed that the algorithm poses good performance by setting its parameters $\alpha=0.1$ and $\beta=5$.
 We performed parameter tuning for the number of communities using values from the following set: $\{5, 15, 20, 25, 50, 75, 100\}$.

 Those baseline methods are compared against instances of \textsc{KernelNE} and \textsc{MKernelNE} using different kernel functions (\textsc{Gauss} and \textsc{Sch}).